ntumlgroup/simpleautodiff/readme.md

 Besides its parents and children, all the other effects of a node are indirect and pass through its parents and children.
 Let $v_1=\log(x_1)$ and $v_2=x_1x_2$, the variable $x_1$ affect the final result $y$ only through the $v_1$ and $v_2$.

+One simple technieque to construct the expression tree without requiring any extra effort from the user is to wrap the operation.

-To construct an expression tree, we define a class wrapping *floating-point* data type.
+We substitute the original data with a class that wraps the *floating-point* data type.
 The wrapped data type can be any data type supporting arithmetic operations.
-Operator overriding is the key to the automatic generation of the expression tree.

 **TODO: A Schematic Diagram of Wrapped Operation**

 For each overridden operator, the inputs are passed in.
 Then, the overridden operator generates a node to store the inputs as its parents.
 Hence, by applying these overridden operators, the expression tree is constructed without any extra effort.
+Operator overriding is the key to the automatic generation of the expression tree.

 ### Chain Rule and the Computation Graph:
 The chain rule is a formula that expresses the derivative of the composition of two differentiable function.